 The following information is designed to provide incoming first-year, transfer, and exchange students with a quick reference source to answer the big questions about arriving on the Bowdoin College campus.
-Please note that information is not updated for the arrival of the Class of 2018.
-However, much of what you find here will be applicable for your entrance to Bowdoin.
-More updates will be made in May.
-Check back then!
-You may also email firstname.lastname@example.org for questions you may have in the spring semester of 2014.
+You will receive an informational packet in mid-May.
+You may also email email@example.com for questions you may have in the spring semester of 2014.

 For other questions and assistance, please contact Michael Wood, Associate Director of First-Year Programs at (207) 798-4190 or firstname.lastname@example.org.

 For directions and general information, you'll find help Traveling to Campus here.
 It can also be found on the Orientation home page.

 All students should plan to arrive on campus by 4:00 pm (but no earlier than 9:00 am) on Tuesday, August 26, 2014.
 There will be a Welcome Tent on South Campus Drive.
 Orientation Trip leaders and other helpful student staff will direct you to your dorms.
 Residential Life staff will be present to help you carry your belongings to your residence hall.
 Once you and all your roommates have arrived, you can start to set up your space.
 You will not be able to get into your dorm after 4:00 pm, so please have everything packed for your trip beforehand.
 Dorms will remain locked and closed while you are on your trips.

 Throughout the day on August 26th there will be optional programming for students and parents.
 By 4:00 pm, you will say your goodbyes and head to Farley Field House to prepare for your trip.

 The night of August 26th, all students will eat dinner, play games and camp out in the Field House!
 Orientation trips leave from the Field House the following morning, Wednesday, August 27th and will return Saturday, August 31st.